DeepProtein: Deep Learning Library and Benchmark for Protein Sequence Learning: Library and Benchmark

 \subsection{Results \& Analysis}

-For each method, we used five different random seeds to conduct independent runs and reported the average results and their standard deviations.
-The results of protein function prediction are reported in Table~\ref{tab:function}.
+For each method, we used three different random seeds to conduct independent runs and reported the average results and their standard deviations.
+The results of protein function prediction are reported in Table~\ref{tab:function} and Table~\ref{tab:localization}.
+The results of protein-protein interaction are reported in Table~\ref{tab:ppi}.
+The results of epitope and paratope interaction are reported in Table~\ref{tab:epitope_paratope}.
+The results of antibody developability prediction are reported in Table~\ref{tab:developability_crispr}. \textbf{The results of protein structure prediction are reported in Table~\ref{tab:fold}.}

 \textbf{Statistical Test.} We also conduct statistical tests to confirm the superiority of the best-performed method compared with the second-best baseline method.
 The hypothesis is that the accuracies of the best method are the same as those of the baseline method.
 Student's T-test is used with significance level alpha as 1\% to calculate the p-values.
 When the p-values are below the 0.05 threshold, we reject the hypothesis and accept the alternative hypothesis, i.e., the best method is statistically significant compared with the second-best method.
 We use ``**'' to denote the method that achieves statistically better results than all the other methods (pass statistical tests).